Create your own certification program: Step-by-step instructions (Part 2 of 2)

 Measuring pass/fail rate, for example, is a simple calculation involving the number of tests taken and the number of passes.
 If 100 tests have been taken, then 70 passes yields a pass rate of 70 percent.
 Do we know, however, whether someone has failed 10 times, thereby lowering the pass rate all by himself?
 Do we know whether half the people who get a passing score have had to retake the exam?

 A better measurement is to calculate your success rate.
-If 100 people take the exam, and 70 of those people pass it, then you have a 70 percent success rate.
-If some or all of those 100 people take the exam multiple times before passing, your success rate goes down.
-Using success rate, however, gives you a better look at your candidate pool and what it takes to earn your program’s credentials.
+If 100 people attempt the exam, and 70 of those people eventually pass it, then you have a 70 percent success rate.
+Some or all of those 100 people, however, may take the exam multiple times before passing.
+Say that the exam is taken 140 total times, before the 70 successful candidates have all passed it.
+That’s a pass rate of just 50 percent, but 70 out of 100 individuals still ultimately succeeded.
+Using success rate gives you a better look at your candidate pool and what it takes to earn your program’s credentials.

 Putting it All Together